lucasmazza/spriteful/README.md

 # create  stylesheets/flags.css
 ```

+### PNG Optimization

+Spriteful supports PNG optimization through the [image_optim](https://github.com/toy/image_optim)
+gem.
+You should have one of the following utilities present on your system: `pngcrush`, `pngout`,
+`optipng` or `advpng`.
+If none can be found, the optimization will be skipped.

 ### Spriteful and Rails

 If you are working on a Ruby on Rails application Spriteful can provide some extra goodies for